 Using a rideshare service such as Lyft or Uber is a great option when you want to get around town without worrying about parking or having to drive yourself.
 However, even with the enormous popularity of these services, and the stringent safety standards that these companies require for their drivers, there are still the same inherent risks present as when you get into any other type of vehicle, including your own.
 Luckily Uber, Lyft, and other rideshare services have robust insurance policies intended to protect the riders in the event of an accident.
-The problem with these policies, though, is that determining which policy you are covered under, how to apply, and ultimately getting the money that you deserve can be quite difficult—especially when you are trying to recover from serious injuries.
+The problem with these policies, though, is that determining which policy you are covered under and how to apply for a settlement under that policy can be quite difficult—especially when you are trying to recover from serious injuries.

 1-800-Injured provides victims of rideshare accidents with access to a broad network of experienced personal injury and car accident attorneys who are ready to take their case today.
 When you work through 1-800-Injured, you can skip the process of seeking out lawyers, waiting to hear back from them, hoping that they are available, and then hoping that they are a good fit.
 Instead, we will connect you with lawyers who are available to take your case and will be able to connect with you as soon as possible.

-Read more below to get a general sense of what to expect during a rideshare accident insurance claim process, and contact 1-800-Injured immediately to be connected with an attorney to help you through your case and fight for the compensation that you deserve, not just the compensation that the insurance company would like to pay you.
+Read more below to get a general sense of what to expect during a rideshare accident insurance claims process.
+Contact 1-800-Injured to be immediately connected with an attorney to help you through your case and fight for the compensation that you deserve.

 What Happens After a Rideshare Accident?